nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Recording a reader returning a book requires a user input from the CLI.
 The respective parsers will parse the user input to check whether the input is valid, the input is valid if
 1. The book specified exists in the code base.
-2. The book is borrowed by someone
+2. The book is borrowed by someone.
-3. There is such a valid borrowing record existing in the code base
+3. There is such a valid borrowing record existing in the code base.

 Then take the following pseudo processes:
-1. Obtain the Book object based on the identity provided by the user
+1. Obtain the Book object based on the identity provided by the user.
 2. Mark the corresponding record as returned by indicating the dateReturned field.
-3. Remove the book from reader's borrowing list and set book's borrower to null
+3. Remove the book from reader's borrowing list and set book's borrower to null.

 Given below is an example usage scenario of how the `return` mechanism behaves at each step.
 In our example and the diagrams below,